NamitChawla/SUV-Prediction/README.md

 # SUV-Prediction
-Here's a step-wise guide to the SUV dataset:
+Here's a step-wise guide to working with SUV dataset:
 1) First, we need to import the required libraries.
 We can import either all the libraries at once or we can import them when they are needed.
 READING DATA
 1) Reading the CSV file and displaying some of the data using head() function, to check how the data is structured in the CSV file.